srhariha/SpatioTemporalSEIR/doc/faq.md

 ## What exactly are you projecting?

-We are projecting the future number of Covid-19 infectious people in each grama panchayath, municipality and municpal corporation in Kerala.
+We are projecting the future number of Covid-19 infectious people in each grama panchayath, municipality and muncipal corporation in Kerala.

 We say that a person is *infectious* if she can potentially infect another person through contact.
 The person may or may not be showing symptoms during